sintynguyen/Case_study_1/README.md

 ---

 ### C. Ingredient Optimisation

-Note: At this point, the pizza_recipes data that was cleaned using Python (Pandas) come into light here.
->
-Questions 5 and 6 were obnoxiously difficult, as the trend of utilizing a max of roughly 3 multi-step queries rose to about 7-8.
->
 Furthermore, complex nested functions that could normally be used in a programming language could not be used in the same manner in SQL (typical nuances of working in any new language/tool & because SQL is a query language) and each major aggregation/operation had to be split into multiple separate subqueries.
 >
 Granted, it is possible that the queries on my end were not optimized to further reduce the number of steps required, however this was also due to working in "chunks" prior to reaching the final solution.